 You also have the advantage of a cash accumulation.
 This means a portion of your premium is set aside and invested by the insurance company in a tax-sheltered investment account.
 Over time, it grows.
 Like the death benefit, the cash accumulation is tax exempt.

 Universal life insurance is also a type of permanent insurance.
 It’s similar to whole life but with a difference.

 There are two features for this policy including death benefits and a cash value accumulation.

 A portion of the premium is invested by the insurance company into an investment portfolio of your choosing.
-You are guaranteed a specific rate of return regardless how well the market does.
-But, if your investments perform better than the minimal guaranteed amount of investment, you reap the benefits as well.
+You are guaranteed a specific rate of return regardless of how well the market does.
+But, if your investments perform better than the minimum guaranteed amount of investment, you reap the benefits as well.

 This is the big difference between universal life insurance and a whole wife policy.
 Why?
 With a whole life policy, you can’t change the premiums to suit the economic situation.